vamsikrishnachippagiri45/Single_Cycle_RISCV_Processor/README.md

 Modular Design: Separate Verilog modules for ALU, Control Unit, Register File, Instruction Memory, and Data Memory.
 Testbenches: For simulation and verification.

-Instruction Classes and Formats:
 This processor implements four instruction classes, each with a distinct RISC-V instruction format:

-R-type (Arithmetic Instructions)

-Opcode: 51₁₀ (0x33)

-Operands: rs1, rs2 (sources), rd (destination)

-funct3 + funct7 fields determine ALU operation

-Implemented Instructions:
-ADD rd, rs1, rs2  and
-SUB rd, rs1, rs2  and
-AND rd, rs1, rs2  and
-OR rd, rs1, rs2

-I-type (Load Instructions)

-Opcode: 3₁₀ (0x03)

-Operands: rs1 (base register), rd (destination), 12-bit immediate (offset)

-Effective Address = rs1 + immediate

-Implemented Instruction:
-LW rd, offset(rs1)

-S-type (Store Instructions)

-Opcode: 35₁₀ (0x23)

-Operands: rs1 (base register), rs2 (source), 12-bit immediate (split)

-Effective Address = rs1 + immediate

-Implemented Instruction:
-SW rs2, offset(rs1)

-SB-type (Conditional Branch Instructions)

-Opcode: 99₁₀ (0x63)

-Operands: rs1, rs2 (registers compared), 12-bit immediate (branch offset)

-Target Address = PC + (sign-extended immediate << 1)

-Implemented Instruction:
-BEQ rs1, rs2, label
+1. R-type (Arithmetic Instructions): These use opcode 51₁₀ (0x33) and have three register operands: rs1, rs2 (sources), and rd (destination).
+The ALU operation is determined by the funct3 and funct7 fields.
+The implemented instructions are ADD, SUB, AND, and OR.

+2. I-type (Load Instructions): These use opcode 3₁₀ (0x03).
+The register rs1 acts as a base register, and a 12-bit immediate offset is added to it to form the memory address.
+The result is stored in destination register rd.
+The implemented instruction is LW.

+3. S-type (Store Instructions): These use opcode 35₁₀ (0x23).
+The base address comes from rs1, and the value to be stored comes from rs2.
+The 12-bit immediate field (split into two parts) is added to rs1 to compute the memory address.
+The implemented instruction is SW.

+4. SB-type (Conditional Branch Instructions): These use opcode 99₁₀ (0x63).
+The registers rs1 and rs2 are compared, and if the condition is met, the branch target address is computed as PC + (sign-extended immediate << 1).
+The implemented instruction is BEQ.